Money BasicsManaging Money

 How to spend (and save) your year-end bonus and still reward yourself

-1. Pay off your bad debts.
+1. Pay off your debts.

-2. Build or rebuild an emergency fund.
+2. Save and build an emergency fund.

 3. Set aside some money to upgrade your lifestyle.
 A downpayment for a car loan, perhaps?